Everything you need to know about industrial valve types & applications from this article. (High recommended to Favorites )

 - To maintain the pressure of the water system when the pumps shut off.

 - To prevent the discharge of the medium in the container.

 When should check valves be used?

-In a general rule, for the steam system here are 2 typical ways to used a check valve.
+In a general rule, for the steam system here are 2 typical ways to use a check valve.

-- There are many reason to cause a water hammer in steam pipe systems.
-One of the main cause of water hammer in the condensate recovery line is because the backflow of condensate from lifting pipleline.
-The installation of check valves in these place is of great help in preventing water hammer caused by backflow.
+- There are many reasons to cause a water hammer in steam pipe systems.
+One of the main causes of water hammer in the condensate recovery line is because of the backflow of condensate from the lifting pipeline.
+The installation of check valves in these places is of great help in preventing water hammers caused by backflow.

 Where should a check valve be installed?

 As a general rule, the high pressure at the outlet of the pump can be directly sent to the boiler, the pipeline connected with the high-pressure main pipe, or to the high-level water tank.
 During operation, when the pump suddenly stops running for some reason, the pressure in the pump disappears, and the high-pressure water connected to the outlet of the pump will flow back to the pump in the reverse direction.
 So here need to install a check valve(outlet of the pump), it will be closed immediately when happened this situation, to prevent high-pressure water from flowing back to the pump.
 If the outlet of the pump is not equipped with a check valve, the high-pressure water will flow back to the pump in the reverse direction, and the impeller of the pump will reverse under the impact of the high-pressure water.
 The impeller or the other parts will be damaged because of the impact load of high-pressure water on it, also the main pipe pressure decrease, and the boiler water level will drop, which will affect the safe operation.